Revelers around the world ring in 2018, say bye to the old

 AUSTRALIA

-Fireworks lit up the sky above Sydney Harbour a few hours before midnight Sunday, kicking off the city's New Year's celebrations.
+Fireworks lit up the sky above Sydney Harbour, highlighting the city's New Year's celebrations.

 Never miss a local story.